corasaniti/debian-buster-vnc/README.md

-## A Debian Buster with x-server, Fluxbox DE and vnc-server
+## A Debian Buster Docker Image with x-server, Fluxbox DE and vnc-server

-#### Build From Dockerfile and Run from locally build
+#### Build Image From Dockerfile and Run from locally build
 ```
 git clone https://github.com/corasaniti/debian-buster-vnc.git
 cd debian-buster-vnc